Leading professional practice in education

 The learning outcomes for E855 enable you to develop:

-your knowledge and understanding of key themes and issues in educational leadership with particular reference to organisational change, leading learning and curriculum development, learner voice, team development, evaluation and accountability
+your knowledge and understanding of key themes and issues in educational leadership with particular reference to organisational change, leading learning and curriculum development, learner voice, professional development and it's evaluation

 your investigative understanding and skills